Winnie Harlow: Modelling

 Following her elimination from America's Next Top Model, Harlow modelled for the Spanish clothing brand Desigual and became its official brand representative.
 In September 2014, she walked and closed for the clothing brand Ashish for its spring/summer 2015 collection in London Fashion Week.
-She has modelled for fashion magazines such as i-D and Dazed, and for the fashion website Showstudio.com.
+She has had for the fashion website Showstudio.com.
 In 2015, Harlow modelled for the Italian clothing brand Diesel for its spring/summer 2015 campaign, which was shot by British fashion photographer Nick Knight.
 She modelled for the Spanish and Italian editions of Glamour magazine and was featured in the August/September 2015 issue of Complex magazine.
 She was also featured in the August 2015 issue of Cosmopolitan.
 She was featured on Vogue Italia's website in an interview and accompanying photo shoot.
-In August 2015, Harlow shot the cover of and an accompanying editorial spread in the September issue of Ebony magazine, where she appeared alongside former America's Next Top Model contestant Fatima Siad.
+In August 2015, Harlow shot the cover of an accompanying editorial spread in the September issue of Ebony magazine, where she appeared alongside former America's Next Top Model contestant Fatima Siad.
 In 2016, Harlow was featured in a commercial for Sprite, and was featured in a campaign for Swarovski.
 The same year, she was chosen as one of BBC's 100 Women In 2018, she modelled at the Victoria's Secret Fashion Show.

 Harlow has appeared in advertising campaigns for Fendi, Marc Jacobs, Tommy Hilfiger, Desigual, Diesel, Swarovski, Steve Madden, Nike, Puma, MAC and Victoria's Secret.

 Vitiligo public speaking

-In July 2011, Harlow posted a video titled "Vitiligo: A Skin Condition, not a Life Changer" on YouTube.
-She talked about the condition and answered questions about her life living with vitiligo.
-In November 2014, Harlow spoke in a TEDx presentation, recalling her experience with it.
+Harlow posted a video titled "Vitiligo: A Skin Condition, not a Life Changer" on YouTube in July 2011.
+She talked about the condition and answered questions about living with vitiligo.
+Harlow spoke in a TEDx presentation about her experience with vitiligo in November 2014.
 She was presented with the 'Role Model' award at the 2015 Portuguese GQ Men of The Year event.